 Forest Society and Colonialism

 Diversity in forests has been disappearing very quickly.
-During the period of industrialization (between 1700 and 1995), 13.9 million square km of forest was cleared for industrial uses, cultivation, pasture and fuelwood.
+During the period of industrialization (between 1700 and 1995), 13.9 million square km of forest was cleared for industrial uses, cultivation, pasture and fuel-wood.
 This turns out to be 9.3% of the total area of the world.
 Disappearance of forests is called deforestation.
 The process of deforestation began many centuries ago, but became more systematic and extensive during the colonial period.

-Effect of Colonial Rule on Forest Cover
+Colonial Rule and Forest Cover

 Colonizers all over the world thought that uncultivated land should be taken over so that that could be used for more commercial purposes.
 The production of commercial crops like jute, sugar, wheat and cotton increased during this period.
 This happened because of increasing demand from a growing population in Europe.
-Foodgrain was required to feed the growing population and raw materials were needed for the growing industries. the cultivated area increased by 6.7 million hectares between 1880 and 1920 in India.
+Food-grain was required to feed the growing population and raw materials were needed for the growing industries.
+The cultivated area increased by 6.7 million hectares between 1880 and 1920 in India.